ParthProLegend/reddit-userbot/README.md

 - The bot clears upvotes after a short delay to comply with Reddit's rules.
 - Ensure that your bot's actions comply with Reddit's API terms of service.
-- For detailed output logs, check the `app.log` file or whatever is defined in your .env.
+- For detailed output logs, check the `app.log` file or whatever is defined in your .ini.
-- The logging configuration can be adjusted in the `main.py` and `.env` file.
+- The logging configuration can be adjusted in the `main.py` and `.ini` file.
 By default, it logs to `app.log` with a log level of `INFO`.
 - The `ColorCycler` class is used for cycling colors in terminal output.
 Ensure your terminal supports ANSI colors.

 ## Notices